 It ran successfully for a period of 5 months, directly impacting 130 young women and girls.
 It ended when Uganda’s schools re-opened after almost 2 years of closure, due to COVID-19 restrictions.

 The Real Uganda offers 2 – 12 week locally-led communty-based volunteer programs.

 Ugandan girls, like their counterparts all over the world, want to be protected, and keep their brains active and days fun and interesting.

 In the absense of formal classroom education, young women and girls in rural Uganda were moving into home making roles too early.

 Research shows access to handicraft skills, social skills, and sexual reproductive health information all go a long way toward securing bright futures for Uganda’s young women (Nabugoomu, 2019, Borgen Project, 2018).

-GoAbroad Foundation is happily processing tax deductible donations via PayPal, on our behalf.
+GoAbroad Foundation happily processed tax deductible donations via PayPal, on our behalf.
 Thanks to quite a number of small (and not so small!) donations from former volunteers and well-wishers, our open air skills training programs were a total success.
 All told, we raised just over $2,000 and spent about $1,100.